Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Object Transportation

 \section{Object Transportation}

-We have validated the proposed kinodynamic motion planning algorithm in simulation and hardware experiments with the nonholonomic MMRs that accept velocity as a control input.
-The first order system dynamics for the nonholonomic MMR are approximated using the fourth-order Runge-Kutta method as a state transition function mentioned in Eqn. \eqref{stf}.
-The NMPC problem of the local motion planning and the nonlinear optimization of global planning is solved using the CasADi package \cite{2019_Andersson} with an Interior point optimization (Ipopt) method.
+We validate the proposed motion planning algorithm in simulation and hardware experiments with the nonholonomic MMRs that accept velocity as a control input.
+The system dynamics for the MMRs are approximated using the fourth-order Runge-Kutta method as mentioned in Eqn. \eqref{stf}.
+The NMPC problem of the local motion planning is solved using the CasADi package \cite{2019_Andersson} with an Interior point optimization (Ipopt) method.